 To be accepted into the Men Teach program applicants should have a 3.0 GPA and, in the community colleges, have completed 24 credits towards an associate’s degree.
 Students who have a 2.75 GPA and have completed fewer credits can still apply to the program however.

 CUNY students at all CUNY campuses can access an online application.
 Please complete the application on your computer and not your phone.
 A complete application includes the following:

 The CUNY NYC Men Teach program provides academic and financial supports to program participants, with the goal of supporting them through the certification and hiring process so they can enter the NYC teaching workforce as effective urban educators.
 Program participants may receive monthly metro cards, free certification exam practice tests and other financial incentives, as well as access to a dedicated program counselor who will help with advisement and academic supports.

-teaching in New York City’s public schools, please contact the Men Teach Program Coordinator, John Gunn in the Education and Language Acquisition department..
+If you are would like to discuss the program, or talk about teaching in New York City’s public schools, please contact the Men Teach Program Coordinator, John Gunn in the Education and Language Acquisition department.